pconley/Shiken/README.md

 # Shiken [試験] #

-Shiken is a library/gem that is a ruby wrapper for selenium.
-In my experience many people write "scripts" using selenium, not "tests".
+Shiken is a ruby gem that is a wrapper for selenium.
+In my experience, many people write "scripts" using selenium - not "tests".
 The difference being you can start a set of tests and walk away... then come back and find out what passed or failed.
 Scripts are something you have to watch to see what is going on.
-Automation is key.
+Using rspec is key to writing tests.

 There are other similar frameworks... this is just my own way of digging into automation test and techniques (and ruby code for that matter).